 The GCS Associate Programme

-In this uncertain time, we are continuing to take enquiries and bookings for an Autumn start, this programme will go on-line if lock-down persists.
+In this uncertain time, we are continuing to take enquiries and bookings for an Autumn start, this programme will go on-line if government guidelines prevent us from being on-site.
 Please get in touch with us via: [email protected]

 Gloucestershire Counselling Service (GCS) was established in 1980 and is the largest provider of